wcraytor/AMAS/README.md

 <li>  DevExpress Asp.Net/MVC + DevExtreme for the browser interface.</li><br>

 <li> Migration to AspNet Core will occur in parallel.
-This will allow the software to be used.</li><br>
+This will allow the software to be used on Linux and MAC operating systems.</li><br>
 </ol>